 Temporarily admitting goods using an ATA carnet can simplify customs clearances in dispatching and receiving countries as it replaces the need to complete the customs declarations that are normally required.
 It also provides a guarantee for the customs charges potentially due in each country you visit.
-You can find out which countries use the ATA carnet system in Notice 104 on the HMRC website.
+You can find out which countries use the ATA carnet system in Notice 104.

 You can find out about using ATA carnets in the guide on ATA and CPD carnets.